rwols/CMakeBuilder/README.md

   argument passed to CMake.
 As in the case of `command_line_overrides`, the dictionary is converted into a string as in `key1=value1;key2=value2`.

+* `vs_major_version` [optional integer]

+  When using the Ninja generator on Windows, by default it will use the most recent Visual Studio SDK on the system.
+If you need another SDK, define the `vs_major_version` number to be 15 or 16.

 Any key may be overridden by a platform-specific override.
 The platform keys are one of `"linux"`, `"osx"` or `"windows"`.
 For an example on how this works, see below.